commonpike/multipackage/README.md

 ## releasing

-Releasing is done using Github actions, on Release.
+Releasing is done using a Github action, on `Release`.
 However, if you want to release from the command line, you can, using `make release`; it would require a github token with packages privileges to be set in